kubovicsakos/UniAID/README.md

 ## System requirements:
 ### Software:
 - Operating system: Android 10+
-- Permissions: There are no addtional permissions needed.
+- Permissions: There are no additional permissions needed.
-### Recomended hardware:
+### Recommended hardware:
 - CPU: 1.5 GHz with 4 or more cores
 - RAM: 2GB or more
 - Storage: min 50MB or more